 However, with the number of cases still problematic and the potential for tighter lockdown restrictions at any moment, businesses can’t afford to wait any longer.
-They must follow the consumer, and with latest figures suggesting online non-food sales increased by 44.8% last month, it’s clear the consumer is very much online.
+They must follow the consumer, and with latest figures suggesting online non-food sales increased by 44.8% last month, there is a growing trend of online shopping.
+It’s clear the consumer is very much online.

 The growing trend of online shopping